 Seeking and affirming the dignity of each person is at the heart of pastoral care.
 Underpinned by Gospel values, an ethos of care exists to help ensure the formation of men of action.
 Our pastoral care system helps support our young men as they strive to be men of faith, men of learning and men of humility.

-Students of St. Patrick's are welcomed into one of nine Houses as a means to develop spiritually, emotionally, physically and intellectually.
+Students of St Patrick's are welcomed into one of nine Houses as a means to develop spiritually, emotionally, physically and intellectually.
 The House system also provides leadership opportunities for young men.
-Each House is led by a House Dean and comprises 130 students from Years 5 to 12.
-Throughout their life at St. Patrick's, students belong to a House Tutor Group of 20 students, which is led by a Group Tutor.
+Each House is led by a House Dean and comprises approximately 130 students from Years 5 to 12.
+Throughout their life at St Patrick's, students belong to a House Tutor Group of 20 students, which is led by a Group Tutor.
 Tutor Groups are an integral component in developing an environment of trust, support and friendship.

 The cultural characteristics of Edmund Rice Education Australia form the cornerstone on which the student formation program is developed and implemented.
 Programs are operated on a Year level basis and strive to develop one's relationship with God and others, self-esteem, mental and physical well-being and leadership skills.